Regret Analysis of Posterior Sampling-Based Expected Improvement for Bayesian Optimization: Introduction

 \section{Introduction}

 Bayesian optimization (BO)~\citep{Shahriari2016-Taking} is a powerful tool for optimizing expensive-to-evaluate black-box functions.
 BO aims for optimization with fewer observations due to the expensive evaluation cost of the objective function.
-For this purpose, BO sequentially queries a candidate determined by maximizing an acquisition function (AF) based on a Bayesian model.
+For this purpose, BO sequentially queries a candidate input determined by maximizing an acquisition function (AF) based on some Bayesian model.
+That is, the queried candidate at $t$-th iteration $\*x_t$ is chosen as $\*x_t = \argmax_{\*x} \alpha(\*x)$, where $\alpha(\*x)$ is an AF computed based on the Bayesian model.
 A Gaussian process (GP) model~\citep{Rasmussen2005-Gaussian} is typically employed in BO.
 BO has been applied to various fields, such as materials informatics~\citep{ueno2016combo}, robotics~\citep{berkenkamp2023bayesian}, and hyperparameter tuning~\citep{Snoek2012-Practical}.

 Several widely used BO algorithms are based on an improvement from a reference value, which is often set as the current best observation.
 The GP-based probability of improvement (GP-PI) algorithm~\citep{Kushner1964-new} evaluates the AF defined as the probability that a new observation exceeds the current best observation.
 However, it is known that GP-PI is too exploitative depending on the reference value~\citep{jones2001taxonomy,Shahriari2016-Taking}.
 Therefore, GP-based expected improvement (GP-EI)~\citep{Mockus1978-Application,jones1998efficient}, which evaluates the expectation of improvement from the current best observation, has been frequently used.
 The effectiveness of GP-EI has been repeatedly demonstrated not only in the usual BO~\citep{Snoek2012-Practical,ament2023unexpcted} but also in several extended BO settings, such as multi-fidelity BO~\citep{Huang2005-Sequential}, constrained BO~\citep{Gardner2014-Bayesian,Gelbart2014-Bayesian}, multi-objective BO~\citep{emmerich2011hypervolume}, and BO with large noises~\citep{Letham2019-Constrained}.
 However, since the usual GP-EI still depends on the current best observation, which can include noise, its heuristic hyperparameter tuning approach has been discussed; for example, see Section 2.3.2 in \citep{brochu2010-tutorial} and \citep{lizotte2008-practical}.
 Hence, GP-EI is often regarded as a heuristic method with strong empirical performance.